10azris/Lab-1/README.md

-# REST OF THE LABS ARE IN THE LAB WORK FOLDER ABOVE ⬆️
+# REST OF MY WORKINGS ARE IN THE FOLDERS ABOVE ⬆️

 ## Lab 1: Cryptographic Attacks: Brute Force and Traffic Analysis on Network Protocols